limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Hail Hydra!

 The creator of this VM was kind enough to suggest that the password starts with "sec".
-Immediately, I narrowed down a password list from "rockyou".
+Based on this information, I narrowed down a password list from "rockyou".

 ```
 # grep -Pao '^sec.*$' /usr/share/wordlists/rockyou.txt > seclist.txt